jstolarek/jstolarek.github.io/pages/posts/2023-03-35-installing-xstation.md

 test again.
 This time it did power on and boot into console BIOS.

-This was progress, but it was still wrong, since the console should have booted into xStation menu.
+This was progress, but it was still wrong, since the console should have booted into XStation menu.
 Time for another debugging session.
-This time I went to Discord and was lucky to be assisted by the creator of xStation.
-We went through *lots* of test, including measuring resistance between points on PlayStation motherboard and xStation SoC.
-The diagnosis was that, while xStation seems to power on and work, data isn't being transmitted between the SD card and the console.
-At this point I've been working on xStation for 7 hours, with most of time being spent on debugging.
+This time I went to Discord and was lucky to be assisted by the creator of XStation.
+We went through *lots* of test, including measuring resistance between points on PlayStation motherboard and XStation SoC.
+The diagnosis was that, while XStation seems to power on and work, data isn't being transmitted between the SD card and the console.
+At this point I've been working on XStation for 7 hours, with most of time being spent on debugging.
 I was exhausted and ready to call it a day, but decided to try one last thing.
 What concerned me from the beginning was the pin lifting on the IC701.
 I feared that this is where I went